cujojs/most/docs/api.md

 ####`stream.map(f) -> Stream`
 ####`most.map(f, stream) -> Stream`

 Create a new stream by applying `f` to each event of the input stream.
+End signal value of the input stream is emited unmodified (i.e. `f` is *not* applied to it).

 ```
 stream:           -a-b-c-d->